superfaceai/spec/spec/draft/map-spec.md

 # Conditions

-Condition : `if` ( JessieExpression )
+Condition : `if` ( ScriptExpression )

-Conditional statement evalutess its {JessieExpression} for truthiness.
+Conditional statement evalutess its {ScriptExpression} for truthiness.

 ```example
 if ( true )